deep-matter/Autmated-Firebased/README.md

 - [Usage](#usage)
 - [Cost Sending](#cost-sending)

+#### Features added

+1. parallel run multi projects
+2. handling the unsend the Emails into the Caching
+3. Split the data into Batches

 ## Installation

 To install the tool and create a virtual environment to run the main script, follow these steps: